AIPAC: Steiner resignation

 In 1992, AIPAC president David Steiner was forced to resign after he was recorded boasting about his political influence in obtaining aid for Israel.
-Steiner also claimed that he had "met with (then Bush U.S. Secretary of State) Jim Baker and I cut a deal with him.
+Steiner also claimed that he had "met with (then H.W.
+Bush U.S. Secretary of State) Jim Baker and I cut a deal with him.
 I got, besides the $3 billion, you know they're looking for the Jewish votes, and I'll tell him whatever he wants to hear ...
 Besides the $10 billion in loan guarantees which was a fabulous thing, $3 billion in foreign, in military aid, and I got almost a billion dollars in other goodies that people don't even know about."
-Steiner also claimed to be "negotiating" with the incoming Clinton administration over who Clinton would appoint as Secretary of State and Secretary of the National Security Agency.
+Steiner also claimed to be "negotiating" with the incoming Clinton administration over who Clinton would appoint as secretary of state and secretary of the National Security Agency.
 Steiner stated that AIPAC had "a dozen people in [the Clinton] campaign, in the headquarters... in Little Rock, and they're all going to get big jobs."

 New York real estate developer Haim Katz told The Washington Times that he taped the conversation because "as someone Jewish, I am concerned when a small group has a disproportionate power.
 I think that hurts everyone, including Jews.
 If David Steiner wants to talk about the incredible, disproportionate clout AIPAC has, the public should know about it."